NanamiKubota/NanamiKubota.github.io/_tutorials/breseq_tutorial.md

 # Getting started

 In order to access the Cooper Lab servers, you must have permission to access them.
 To do so, make sure to email JV to receive permission prior to getting started.

+<mark>UPDATE (09/14/2022): We no longer use Pulse Secure.
+Please switch to GlobalProtect.</mark>

-You will also need Pulse Secure installed into your computer.
-You can receive a free copy of Pulse Secure through Pitt by going to [software.pitt.edu](https://software.pitt.edu/).
-You will need you Pitt ID to log in and download the software.
+You will also need ~~Pulse Secure~~ GlobalProtect installed into your computer.
+You can receive a free copy of it through Pitt by going to [software.pitt.edu](https://software.pitt.edu/).
+You may need your Pitt ID to log in and download the software.
 Make sure to also select the appropriate version for your computer.

-After you install Pulse Secure, follow the PowerPoint from JV to set up Pulse Secure.
-The first password is your Pitt ID password and the second password is "*push*".
-This should send a push notification to your Duo app for your two-factor authentication.
-Make sure to save your settings to make connecting to the server easier in the future.

-If you are having trouble, make sure to check [here](https://www.technology.pitt.edu/services/pittnet-vpn-pulse-secure) as Pitt has listed the requirements needed to connect through Pulse Secure as well as a step-by-step guide for different devices.
+If you are having trouble, make sure to check [here](https://www.technology.pitt.edu/services/pittnet-vpn-globalprotect) as Pitt has information on how to connect through GlobalProtect as well as a step-by-step guide for different devices.

 ## Connect to beagle

-We will be working with the server, Beagle, to run our breseq analysis.
+We will be working with the server, beagle, to run our breseq analysis.

 To connect to the server, use *ssh* followed by your own Pitt username @beagle.mmg.pitt.edu.
 In my case, since my Pitt ID is nak177, my line of code will be: